Attendance

 7. Students 18 years of age and older must have parent/guardian permission to sign out early from the Attendance Office.
 All other students must be signed out by an adult identified at their time of registration or by an appropriate written update.
 Failure to follow proper sign-out procedures will be considered skipping.

-8. Students administratively suspended from school are allowed to make up missed school work.
+8. Students administratively suspended from school are allowed to make up missed schoolwork.
 They are allowed to the number of days suspended plus one to make up class work.

-2. Attendance - Late Arrivals to School:
+B. Attendance - Late Arrivals to School:

 3. Failure to serve teacher or administrative consequences for being tardy may result in further disciplinary action.

-4. Students who repeatedly sign in to school after first period class may be subject to disciplinary action and will not be allowed to make up missed work for credit
+4. Students who repeatedly sign in to school after first period class may be subject to disciplinary action and will not be allowed to make up missed work for credit.

-3. Attendance - Tardy to Class:
+C. Attendance - Tardy to Class:

 1. Work that is missed due to an unexcused tardy may be made up at teacher discretion.